Trebzo/Ad-Meeting-Calendar/readme.md

 ## Overview

-A meeting Calanedar that uses Database.
+A meeting Calendar that uses Database.

 ### Key Components